 First, there was the online service Microsoft Network, which provided access to the Internet.
 It had its own Microsoft Internet Start portal.
 It acted as the start page in the Internet Explorer browser and contained useful content.
 In 1998, it was moved to a new domain and, at the same time, renamed, reducing the long two-word name to the short abbreviation MSN.
 The range of services united under this brand has been actively expanding.
 This is where the Bing search engine, the Bing Maps mapping service, and many Windows applications come from.

-The branding guide states that the current MSN logo contains a wordmark and a graphic image (butterfly) that cannot be separated.
-Moreover, this is the only place where the portal’s name is written in lowercase – in all other situations, the letters must be capitalized.
-The copyright holder also notes that he is not obliged to use a registered trademark mark except in certain cases.
+The branding guide states that the current MSN logo combines a wordmark and a graphic image (a butterfly) that cannot be separated.
+Moreover, this is the only place where the portal’s name is written in lowercase; in all other cases, the letters must be capitalized.
+The copyright holder also notes that he is not obliged to use a registered trademark except in certain cases.
 This is not the first MSN logo: the web service has had many other identifying symbols in various configurations.

 What is MSN?